awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSRepl.md

 1. To add the VPC security group for the Amazon RDS DB instance, add the IP address of the server that hosts the application\.
 For more information on modifying a VPC security group, see [Security groups for your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) in the *Amazon Virtual Private Cloud User Guide*\.

-1. Verify that the `Seconds_Behind_Master` field in the [SHOW SLAVE STATUS](https://dev.mysql.com/doc/refman/8.0/en/show-slave-status.html) command results is 0, which indicates that the replica is up\-to\-date with the source replication instance\.
+1. Verify that the `Seconds_Behind_Master` field in the [SHOW REPLICA STATUS](https://dev.mysql.com/doc/refman/8.0/en/show-replica-status.html) command results is 0, which indicates that the replica is up\-to\-date with the source replication instance\.

    ```
-   SHOW SLAVE STATUS;
+   SHOW REPLICA STATUS;
    ```
+**Note**
+Previous versions of MySQL used `SHOW SLAVE STATUS` instead of `SHOW REPLICA STATUS`\.
+If you are using a MySQL version before 8\.0\.23, then use `SHOW SLAVE STATUS`\.

 1. Close all connections to the source when their transactions complete\.